pronebird/UIScrollView-InfiniteScroll/README.md

 UIScrollView+InfiniteScroll
 ===========================

-UIScrollView infinite scroll category, that shows a nice spinner when user reaches the bottom of scroll view and performs your handler.
+UIScrollView infinite scroll category, that shows a nice spinner when user reaches the bottom of scroll view.
 It can be useful to organize a message stream loaded in chunks from server like for instance in twitter app.

 # Usage